-photos: Emma Thompson
+photos and design: Emma Thompson

 Polling places swing their doors open early in the morning and hundreds of people scramble through after awaiting many months to cast their ballots.
 However, the broadcasting team, The Juice, scrambles through the doors of the school to prepare for a 12-hour news coverage event of election day.

 On Nov.
 3, broadcast students gathered together and conducted one of the longest live stream events that the school has ever done, going from 12:00 p.m. to 12:00 a.m.
 The stream consisted of many news packages and content that entertained viewers and kept them updated throughout the day.

 “We had live 12-hour coverage of election day and election night.
 During the day, we visited polling places to check on voter turnout and students in the class made pre-recorded packages on election predictions, interviews with candidates and polling,” live stream head and senior Kylie Hanson said.

 Projects like these aren’t just planned overnight: they take a lot of time, commitment and patience to pull them all together successfully.
 Broadcast students worked especially hard to plan for this event and make sure that the night went as planned.

 “We’ve been preparing for this show for over a year now.
 It was our idea to do this last school year, and at the beginning of this school year, we really started organizing our thoughts and turning them into a tangible show.
 We created a 12-hour schedule of things to air, gathered a large crew with different jobs to help us, and we researched a ton of relevant news to share this election,” Hanson said.

 The night was split into two parts, consisting of interviews from professional sources, the school’s opinion on the election and many other packages that were informative and entertaining to viewers.
 Different teams of people went out during the live stream to add on to the stream as well.